Virology: History

 By the end of the 19th century, viruses were defined in terms of their infectivity, their ability to pass filters, and their requirement for living hosts.
 Viruses had been grown only in plants and animals.
 In 1906 Ross Granville Harrison invented a method for growing tissue in lymph, and in 1913 E. Steinhardt, C. Israeli, and R.A.
 Lambert used this method to grow vaccinia virus in fragments of guinea pig corneal tissue.
 In 1928, H. B. Maitland and M. C. Maitland grew vaccinia virus in suspensions of minced hens' kidneys.
 Their method was not widely adopted until the 1950s when poliovirus was grown on a large scale for vaccine production.

 Another breakthrough came in 1931 when the American pathologist Ernest William Goodpasture and Alice Miles Woodruff grew influenza and several other viruses in fertilised chicken eggs.
 In 1949, John Franklin Enders, Thomas Weller, and Frederick Robbins grew poliovirus in cultured cells from aborted human embryonic tissue, the first virus to be grown without using solid animal tissue or eggs.
 This work enabled Hilary Koprowski, and then Jonas Salk, to make an effective polio vaccine.

 The first images of viruses were obtained upon the invention of electron microscopy in 1931 by the German engineers Ernst Ruska and Max Knoll.
 In 1935, American biochemist and virologist Wendell Meredith Stanley examined the tobacco mosaic virus and found it was mostly made of protein.
 A short time later, this virus was separated into protein and RNA parts.

 The tobacco mosaic virus was the first to be crystallised and its structure could, therefore, be elucidated in detail.
 The first X-ray diffraction pictures of the crystallised virus were obtained by Bernal and Fankuchen in 1941.
 Based on her X-ray crystallographic pictures, Rosalind Franklin discovered the full structure of the virus in 1955.
 In the same year, Heinz Fraenkel-Conrat and Robley Williams showed that purified tobacco mosaic virus RNA and its protein coat can assemble by themselves to form functional viruses, suggesting that this simple mechanism was probably the means through which viruses were created within their host cells.

 The second half of the 20th century was the golden age of virus discovery, and most of the documented species of animal, plant, and bacterial viruses were discovered during these years.
-In 1957 equine arterivirus and the cause of bovine virus diarrhoea (a pestivirus) were discovered.
-In 1963 the hepatitis B virus was discovered by Baruch Blumberg, and in 1965 Howard Temin described the first retrovirus.
+In 1946, bovine viral diarrhoea (a pestivirus) was first described.
+In 1957 equine arterivirus was discovered.
+In 1963 the hepatitis B virus was discovered by Baruch Blumberg.
+In 1965 Howard Temin described the first retrovirus.
 Reverse transcriptase, the enzyme that retroviruses use to make DNA copies of their RNA, was first described in 1970 by Temin and David Baltimore independently.
 In 1983 Luc Montagnier's team at the Pasteur Institute in France, first isolated the retrovirus now called HIV.
 In 1989 Michael Houghton's team at Chiron Corporation discovered hepatitis C.